 Remember to bring cash, since there is no credit card station.
 Payment is made at the information booth in front of the visitors center.
 (Envelopes are provided to place in a drop box).

-The visitors center is closed due to COVID-19 restrictions.
-When it’s open, it offers access to education, art exhibits and a gift shop.
+The visitors center is open Wed-Sun 9-4 PM.
+It offers access to education, art exhibits and a gift shop.

 Portable bathrooms are located in the parking lot and by the Twin Barns statues.